752963e64/journal/Know_the_error_lvl_11-07-2022.md

 Different wayz to break it, it's like a closed door you are gonna open anywayz... :)

 ## The errors are hidding everywhere, u must be aware where they happening...
+Assuming your pragmatism reacht an uncommon cleverness, your app is error free :)
 ```
 - your app
 |